Message to all MDA Trustees, Members and interested local community volunteers – Start of Accessions List Project

-Milverton Village Market Stall Saturday 4th April 10:00-12:00am
+Milverton Village Market Stall Saturday 1st August 10:00-12:00am - MDA will be attending.

 Fundraising | Charity Fundraising Online | You Spend Online, Brands Donate | Easyfundraising